House District 81

 Mary grew up on a small family farm in Northwest Missouri.
 She is the daughter of Andrew and Lucile Meyer, and moved to Iowa in 1962 and has lived in Ottumwa since 1966.

 After graduation from high school in 1959, Mary attended Business School at Gard University in St. Joseph, Missouri.
 In addition to her State Representative service Mary enjoys doing community volunteer work in Ottumwa.
 Previously, Mary completed twenty-two years of dedicated service to Wapello County, sixteen as County Auditor and six as clerk to the County Auditor.

 Mary is concerned about the future of our schools.
 Education from preschool to graduate school must remain a priority.
-We are opening up access to quality preschool to more children, helping keep good teachers in the classrooms and improving discipline in our schools.
+We are opening up access to quality preschool to all children, helping keep good teachers in the classrooms and improving discipline in our schools.
 We must continue these efforts, and improve upon them.

 She likes being able to help constituents with problem solving and is looking forward to a sixth term at the State House.
-Mary has a lot of political experience, having previously run for State Representative five times and four campaigns for County Auditor.
+Mary has a lot of political experience, having run for State Representative six times and four campaigns for County Auditor.
 In addition, she has served on the County/City Jail Planning Committee, worked on the Local Option Sales Tax Committee, actively participated in Planning Meetings for the City of Ottumwa, is currently serving on the International Video Game Hall of Fame & Museum Board, and is a past chair of the Wapello County Democrats.

 Mary continues to focus on serving her community by supporting legislation that will improve Iowa to make it a great place to live.